 MALAYSIANSKINI | Many years ago, child beggars used to crowd around the St Anne's Church in Bukit Mertajam during the patron saint's feast day.
 Some did not take kindly to them but for K Sudhagaran Stanley, it didn't just raise his concern but also his curiosity.

-"I visited many of these families and had a personal relationship with them, trying to understand their needs," Stanley said.
-Upon investigation, he discovered that they were refugees, most of whom were Rohingya.
+"I visited many of these families and had a personal relationship with them, trying to understand their needs," he said.
+Upon investigation, Stanley discovered that they were refugees, most of whom were Rohingya.

 But beyond the welfare, Stanley had a "burning desire" to start a school as there were none for refugees in Penang at that time.

 However, POHD could not take up the project, having already had its finances strained due to many other programmes, such as food for the poor, a children's learning centre, as well as an orphanage.

 Stanley then decided to embark on the project on his own.

 "I made a few visits to Kuala Lumpur to visit the refugee schools that were already in operation to learn from them.

 "The visit boosted my confidence that I could do this without POHD," he said.

 In 2010, Stanley met with three like-minded people from the church circle, namely Melanie Hurlbut, pastor Albert Tan, and Meng Eng, and the plan for a refugee school began to take shape.
 A new member, Tsyh Yong, later joined the group.